 TERMS 1:

-What is mosque ?
+mosque ?

-Type of mosque
+■Type of mosque

-Facilities in mosque
+in mosque

-Function of mosque
+■ Function of

 When looking at Indian mosque

-List of photos of mosques
+photos of mosques

 Prayer (salat), an essential ritual for Muslims, can be conducted anywhere except for considered to dirty, such as tombs and slaughter houses.
 The English word "mosque" came from the Arabic word "masjid" meaning "a place for prostration (sajada)".
 In its original meaning, a mosque could be a piece of carpet for prayer.
 However, mosque generally means a Islamic religious building where many people with the same intention can pray together.
 Mosques throughout the world are built based on an axis facing Mecca (qibla).
 In reality, there is, of course, some inaccuracy seen in the direction.